 No one wants to be the bearer of bad news about a group that has suffered discrimination.
-But because homosexuality is deficit-based, the dark side of gay life keeps stubbornly emerging, in spite of public-relations efforts to submerge it.
+But because homosexuality is rooted in a gender wound, the dark side of gay life keeps stubbornly emerging, in spite of public-relations efforts to submerge it.

 Homosexuality is not fixed and unchangeable, as these public figures reveal.
 Some of them celebrate their sexual fluidity as a good thing; others believe that the only true expression of sexuality is heterosexuality, since it is consistent with our biological design.